anuj-seth/anuj-seth.github.io/_posts/2020-11-16-railways_data_model_part_2.md

 (51 rows)
 ```
 &nbsp;
-### But my company has a no recursion policy
+### If your company has a no recursion policy
-You can try convincing your boss that this is iteration and not true recursion - as mentioned in the fine PostgreSQL manual.
-All is not lost if that argument does not pass muster with your manager.
+You can tell your boss that this is iteration and not true recursion - as mentioned in the fine PostgreSQL manual.
+If that does not pass muster with your manager, all is still not lost.
-The list of stations following any station on a train's route can be precomputed and stored in a table.
+The list of stations, coming after another station on a train's route, can be precomputed and stored in a table.
 ```sql
 CREATE TABLE train_following_stations
 (train_no integer,